PrEP streaks. Test history. Encounter logs. Built for gay and bi men.

 The data this app holds can out someone.
 Depending on where you live and who you are, it can cost you a job, a family, a visa, or your safety.
 For a lot of us, that isn’t a worst-case scenario — it’s just the math of being who we are.

 So I made a decision early: I didn’t want to be trusted with that data.
 I wanted there to be nothing to trust me with.
-If I can’t see it, I can’t leak it, I can’t be forced to hand it over, and I can’t sell it when money gets tight.
+If I can’t see it, I can’t leak it, I can’t hand over what I don’t have, and I can’t sell it when money gets tight.
 That’s not generosity.
 It’s me removing myself as a point of failure.

 Every privacy choice in XtrkR comes from that one idea: the safest place for your most private data is your phone — and the safest custodian is no one.